knpuniversity/phpunit/knpu/fixtures-fast-db.md

 ```

 Bye bye database schema!
 But, when you run the tests, they still pass!
 When you
 load the fixtures, it creates the schema too.
-Thanks guys!
+Thanks friends!

 The second trick lives in `app/config/config_test.yml`.
 Add a new option:
 `cache_sqlite_db` set to `true`.